Articulation GAN: Unsupervised modeling of articulatory learning: Conclusion

 \section{Conclusion}

 This paper proposes a new model for unsupervised learning of articulatory gestures in human speech production.
-To our knowledge, we present the first case in which a deep generative network learns to generate articulatory representation from noise in the latent space in a fully unsupervised manner based exclusively on the audio inputs.
-We argue that the Articulatory Generator learns to generate articulatory representations that closely follow humans articulators and propose a technique to quantitatively estimate the similarities.
+To our knowledge, we present the first fully unsupervised deep generative network that learns to generate articulatory representation from latent noise based exclusively on the audio inputs.
+We argue that the Articulatory Generator learns to generate human-like articulatory representations and propose a technique to quantitatively estimate the similarities.